ProjectFoiling/ProjectFoiling/README.md

 Our Mission:

-Share knowledge about electric propulsion systems Share knowledge about foiling technology
+<p>Share knowledge about electric propulsion systems
+<br>Share knowledge about foiling technology
-Develop a electric foiling 2 seater jetski and make it available for everyone to build en contribute to the development of the foiling jetski
+<br>Develop a electric foiling 2 seater jetski and make it available for everyone to build en contribute to the development of the foiling jetski